skyscrapers/documentation/kubernetes/walk-through.md

 **Note**: You can also easily install all the above via [Homebrew](https://brew.sh/) or [Linuxbrew](https://docs.brew.sh/Linuxbrew) on Linux, macOS and Windows (through [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)): `brew install awscli kubernetes-cli kubernetes-helm`

-## Authentication (KOPS cluster)

-### First time login

-Once the cluster is setup:

-1. Head to the url `https://kubesignin.<cluster-domain-name>/login`.
-2. Select the appropriate login for your company (GitHub, GitLab, Google).
-3. Authorize the Kubesignin / DEX application.
-4. At this point you should have been redirected to a webpage containing a token (and some metadata).
-This token will be valid for one hour and will allow you to authenticate to the cluster.
-Ensure that there's an `email` claim in the metadata, otherwise you'll need to set a **public email address in your profile** at the Authentication backend (eg. Github).
-5. Run `kubectl config set-credentials <username> --token=<token>` to set the token in kubectl config.
-6. Run `kubectl config set-cluster <cluster-name> --server https://api.<cluster-domain-name> --certificate-authority=<certificate_file>` to set the cluster info in kubectl config.
-You can find the certificate data in the documentation in your repo.
-7. Run `kubectl config set-context <anything-you-want> --cluster <cluster-name> --user <username>` to set the context in kubectl config.
-8. Run `kubectl config use-context <anything-you-want>` to select the context created above.
-Contexts are useful when you want to manage multiple clusters.

-Now you should be able to interact with the cluster.
-Try `kubectl get pods` for example (*Note that this command might return successfully but not display anything.
-This means that you don't have Pods deployed in the `default` namespace*)

-### Subsequent logins

-The tokens provided by kubesignin are only valid for 1 hour by default.
-This means that if you get a permission denied error while interacting with Kubernetes (eg./ through `kubectl`), you will have to refresh your token again by:

-1. heading to the url `https://kubesignin.<cluster-domain-name>/login`.
-2. running `kubectl config set-credentials <username> --token=<token>` to set the token in kubectl config.

 ## Authentication (EKS cluster)

 To gain access to an EKS cluster you need to authenticate via AWS IAM and configure your kubeconfig accordingly.
 To do this you'll need a recent version of `awscli` (`>= 1.16.156`).
 If you don't have the AWS CLI yet, you can install it by [following the AWS instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) or via [Homebrew/Linuxbrew](https://brew.sh/):